About This Blog

 This letter was written to a school aged son by his father.
 In it, the letter instructs the young man in social etiquette.
 Some of the advice was:

 "We should live act and say nothing to the injury of anyone.
 It is not only best as a matter of principle, but it is the path to peace and honor."
-And , "Duty then is the sublimest word in our language.
+And , "Duty then is the the most sublime word in our language.
 Do your duty in all things as the old Puritan.
 You cannot do more; you should never wish to do less.
 Never let your mother or me wear one gray hair for any lack of duty on your part".

 Signed , Robert E Lee ( in a letter to his son G W Custis Lee).